 To derive TFP1, we use real depreciation as a proxy for capital, which is a common assumption.
-However, due to missing observations in the database, we lose 21 percent of our sample.
-The last explanatory variable $E{it}$ is the energy usage as a second proxy to intermediate inputs.
+The last explanatory variable E{it} is the energy usage as a second proxy to intermediate inputs.

 For robustness purposes we calculate a third productivity measure, TFP2 as follows: